ryansbg/RyanM_BSE_Portfolio/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/y3VAmNlER5Y" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 # First Milestone
-For my first milestone, I experimented with and learned about all the parts included in the Super Starter Kit
+For my first milestone, I experimented with and learned about all the parts included in the Super Starter Kit.
+Since this was my first experience with coding and using a breadboard, I spent a significant amount of time learning about the code and how to use the breadboard.
+The goal of my first milestone was to complete the base product, and I did that.
+I completed my build of an MQ135 air quality monitor with an OLED display, and troubleshot coding issues regarding resistor variable values in the MQ135 to finalize the code.
+A challenge I'm sure I will face in future milestones is that I will have to be careful when combining the code for different parts like the LED and Active Buzzer with the code for the base AQ monitor.
+I'm sure this will pose a challenge for me.
+My plan for the second milestone is to have somewhat of a working prototype for my final product, with an LED and Active Buzzer connected to the base product and somewhat working.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/j5LZdaHLu88" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>